Skip to main content

 How does the influenza vaccine work?

-Your body usually starts producing antibodies around one or two weeks after you have the vaccine.
+Your body usually starts producing antibodies around one or 2 weeks after you have the vaccine.

 How effective are influenza vaccines?